 At the 'Symbol' conference in Casablanca in January 1943, the initial go-ahead was given, and Churchill ordered a start to be made on the drafting of initial plans on 27 January.
 The 'Accolade' plan called for a direct attack on Rhodes and Kárpathos, with forces totalling three divisions, an armoured brigade and supporting units.
 The notion of landing on Crete, which was too well fortified and had a strong German garrison, was abandoned.
 The main problem faced by the British planners was how to counter the warplanes of General Martin Fiebig’s X Fliegerkorps, which were based close to the islands, whereas Allied aircraft had to operate at considerably longer range from bases in Cyprus and the Middle East.

 The whole undertaking was also rendered more difficult by the demands of the altogether more important 'Husky' (i) invasion of Sicily scheduled for July 1943.
-The Americans were also sceptical about the feasibility of Dodecanese operations, suspected that this was designed to further British post-war political ambitions in the region, and saw them as an unnecessary diversion from the main front in Italy.
-Therefore the Americans refused to support Dodecanese operations, and warmed the British that they would have to rely on their own resources.
+The Americans were also sceptical about the feasibility of Dodecanese island operations, suspected that this was designed to further British post-war political ambitions in the region, and saw them as an unnecessary diversion from the main front in Italy.
+Therefore the Americans refused to support Dodecanese island operations, and warned the British that they would have to rely on their own resources.

 As an Italian surrender became increasingly possible, in August 1943 the British started preparations to take rapid advantage of a possible Italian defection by launching a scaled-down 'Accolade'.
-The assembly of a force based on Major General D. Russell’s Indian 8th Division was started, and limited US assistance in the form of Lockheed P-38 Lightning long-range fighter squadrons, was requested.
+The assembly of a force based on Major General D. Russell’s Indian 8th Division was started, and limited US assistance in the form of Lockheed P-38 Lightning twin-engined long-range fighter squadrons, was requested.
 As a result of the 'Quadrant' conference in Quebec during August 1943 and the continued US refusal to provide air support, the forces and ships earmarked for 'Accolade' were diverted to other fronts, barely a week before the Italian armistice.

-As this was announced, the Italian garrisons on most of the Dodecanese islands wished either to change sides and fight with the Allies or just to return home.
+As this was announced, the Italian garrisons on most of the Dodecanese islands wished either to change sides and fight with the Allies or merely to return home.
 Anticipating the Italian defection, however, German forces, based largely in mainland Greece, had been rushed to many of the islands to gain control.
 These German forces were part of Heeresgruppe 'E' commander by Generaloberst Alexander Löhr.